Intelligence agencies have no direct role in polls process

 ISLAMABAD: There is no direct role of intelligence agencies in the entire election process, thus no official belonging to any agency could contact any member of the polling staff, returning officers (ROs) and district returning officers (DROs).

-Senior spokesman of the Election Commission of Pakistan, Ch Nadeem Qasim, when contacted, told The News that these agencies had only an indirect role of feeding the commission through proper channel any intelligence report concerning polls.
+Senior spokesman of the Election Commission of Pakistan, Ch Nadeem Qasim, when contacted, told The News that these agencies have only an indirect role of feeding the Commission through proper channel any intelligence report concerning polls.

-Although, the election related code of conduct as notified for the army and other law enforcing officials gives the security officials extended role as against the past, the Election Commission insists that no security official can interfere in the polling processes.
+Although the election related code of conduct as notified for the army and other law enforcing officials gives the security officials extended role as against the past, the Election Commission insists that no security official can interfere into polling processes.

 ISLAMABAD: There is no direct role of intelligence agencies in the entire election process, thus no official belonging to any agency could contact any member of the polling staff, returning officers (ROs) and district returning officers (DROs).

-Senior spokesman of the Election Commission of Pakistan, Ch Nadeem Qasim, when contacted, told The News that these agencies had only an indirect role of feeding the commission through proper channel any intelligence report concerning polls.
+Senior spokesman of the Election Commission of Pakistan, Ch Nadeem Qasim, when contacted, told The News that these agencies have only an indirect role of feeding the Commission through proper channel any intelligence report concerning polls.

-Although, the election related code of conduct as notified for the army and other law enforcing officials gives the security officials extended role as against the past, the Election Commission insists that no security official can interfere in the polling processes.
+Although the election related code of conduct as notified for the army and other law enforcing officials gives the security officials extended role as against the past, the Election Commission insists that no security official can interfere into polling processes.

 Comments